 We’ve all been there — in a situation where we are fidgeting and searching for just the right thing to say.
 These awkward social encounters can make us anxious, stressed out and agitated.
-But as with many things in life — you have to “fake it til you make it” — enter…the list.
-Here’s a few phrases and questions to bring up the next time you are at a loss for words:

 For some people – dinner parties can be excruciating.
 Small talk, people you don’t know and awkward silences can really make you uneasy.
 If you go into social situations like dinner or cocktail parties prepared — you will have a much better time.
 Here’s some ideas to pull you out of this tough time:

 - Ask open ended questions — not ones that can be answered with a simple “yes” or “no”

 - Compliment someone — this could spark a conversation about where the earrings you pointed out came from, which could get the ball rolling for an interesting exchange.